Committee on Preschool Special Education Office (CPSE)

 You are entitled to copies of your child’s educational records.
 Here is a sample letter you can use to make this request at your child’s school or local CPSE office.

-In this workshop, you’ll learn: NYC families & professionals are welcome.
-Presented by the Manhattan Early Childhood Family and Community Engagement (FACE)…
+Participants will be able to understand: NYC families & professionals are welcome.
+Presented by the Staten Island School-Age and Early Childhood Family and…